awsdocs/amazon-eks-user-guide/doc_source/quickstart.md

 ## Step 1: Configure the cluster<a name="quickstart-config-cluster"></a>

-In this section, you’ll create a managed node group\-based cluster using [t3\.medium](https://aws.amazon.com/ec2/instance-types/) instances containing two nodes\.
+In this section, you'll create a managed node group\-based cluster using [t3\.medium](https://aws.amazon.com/ec2/instance-types/) instances containing two nodes\.
 The configuration includes a service account for [AWS Load Balancer Controller \(LBC\)](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.8/deploy/installation/) add\-on, and installation of the latest version of the [AWS Amazon EBS CSI driver](ebs-csi.md#managing-ebs-csi.title)\.
 For all available `eksctl` add\-ons, see [Discovering addons](https://eksctl.io/usage/addons/#discovering-addons) in `eksctl` documentation\.
 + Create a `cluster-config.yaml` file and paste the following contents into it\.
 Replace *region\-code* with a valid region, such as `us-east-1`

   Example output is as follows: